Life Insurance for New Parents: The Complete Sleep Easy Guide

 | Minus: Super + savings | -$215,000 |

-Yes, both parents need substantial cover.
-The non-working or lower-earning parent's death creates childcare costs and household disruption that require significant funds to manage.
+Both parents are commonly covered.
+The non-working or lower-earning parent's death can create childcare costs and household disruption that may require significant funds to manage.

 For a more detailed calculation method, see our comprehensive guide: How Much Life Insurance Do I Need?

-Get Free Coverage AnalysisLife insurance isn't just one product—it's a suite of protections that work together.
-Here's what new parents need to know.
+Get Free Indicative QuotesLife insurance isn't just one product—it's a suite of protections that work together.
+Here's what new parents commonly consider.

 What it does: Pays a tax-free lump sum to your beneficiaries if you die or are diagnosed with a terminal illness.

-Why new parents need it: This is the foundation.
-It ensures your family can pay off the mortgage, maintain their lifestyle, and fund your children's future without your income.
+Why new parents commonly hold it: This is commonly considered the foundation of family protection.
+It is designed to help your family pay off the mortgage, maintain their lifestyle, and fund your children's future without your income.

 Typical coverage: $1-2 million for new parents